 Laos itinerary for 2 weeks

-From here, take a boat from Nong Khiaw down the Nam Ou River to Luang Prabang.
+From here, take a slow boat from Nong Khiaw down the Nam Ou River to Luang Prabang.
 This will take about a full day.
-This ride is not quite as much on the backpacker trail as the slow boat from Huay Xai to Luang Prabang, which can make for a more authentic experience.
-If you’re in a hurry, you can also take the bus.
+This boat is not as much on the backpacker trail as the one from Huay Xai to Luang Prabang, so you may find it a more authentic experience.
+If you’re in a hurry, you can also just take the bus.

 Spend a few days in Luang Prabang, visit the Pak Ou caves, then head down to Vang Vieng and finally Vientiane.